 Implementing the Churn Scoring Mechanism

-The process of churner identification and behavioral analysis involves expertise from both Data Scientists and Marketing Specialists: one party understands the customers whilst the other can measure & analyze behavior.
+The process of churner identification and behavioral analysis involves expertise from both data scientists and marketing specialists: one party understands the customers whilst the other can measure & analyze behavior.
 At the end of this process, it is time to apply the information learned to the company’s loyalty program.
-The output of a churn project is a dataset (Excel or CSV file, or a table stored in your customer database) that contains the customer ID and an associated churn score.
+The output of a churn project is a dataset that contains the customer ID and an associated churn score.
 This churn score indicates the probability of the customer abandoning your product or service.
-With this score, the Data Science and Marketing teams can build business rules that define customer segments.